jawad1505/aws-solution-architect/VPC/Lab/create-nacl/readme.md

 * Now you will be able to access website in browser

 * add (1024 - 65535) in inbound rules as for this new NACL

+# 3. Deny a Specific IP for Access

+* Get your IP4 address from google
+* In your Public NACL add a new Rule with lower Ruler # i.e. if highest is 100 right now give `99`
+* now access your IP from browser you will not be able to see the web page on Public EC2